paulkasidit/jacket_api/README.md

 ## Using the API

-1. Use an API platform such as Postman.

-2. GET -> route "{your local host}/jackets"
-   -> This will list all jackets in the database.
-Don't forget to seed your database first!

-2. POST -> route "{your local host}/jackets"
-  -> Refer to database schema for appropriate parameter headers to include in your post body.

 | Method  | URL | Example | Result | Params |
 | :--- |:---| :---| :---| :---|
 |GET| `localhost:3000/` |`localhost:3000/jackets`| Returns a list of all jackets in the database. | None required. |
 |GET|`localhost:3000/jackets/:id`| `localhost:3000/quotes/38`| Returns all information related to jacket with ID=1| :id - The id of a particular jacket (required). |
 |POST|`http://localhost:3000/quotes/`| `http://localhost:3000/quotes/` | Adds jacket to database.
 If POST is successful, returns database object for newly created jacket.| { jacket_brand: " ", jacket_manufacturer " ", jacket_category: " ",jacket_price: e.g 19.99 } |
 |DELETE|`http://localhost:3000/quotes/:id`|`http://localhost:3000/jackets/1`|Deletes the jacket with ID=1 from database| :id - id of the jacket to delete. |

-3. DELETE -> route "{your local host}/jackets/id"
-   -> This can be obtained via listing all available jackets via the POST route, the ids will be under the "id" column.

 ## Known Bugs